neuralmagic/deepsparse/examples/aws-serverless/README.md

 pip install -r requirements.txt
 ```

-After installation, you can choose to build either a batch or realtime serverless infracture.
+After installation, you can choose to build either a batch or a realtime serverless infracture.
 Both options are detailed below.

 ## Create Batch Infra